Rick-McCoy/Reformer-pytorch/README.md

 ### Datasets

-- Currently only the synthetic dataset described in the paper is implemented.
-- Various parameters are editable in `config\synthetic.yaml` under `data:`.
+- If you want to modify `trainer.py` or `model\model.py`, it is recommended that you familiarize with youself the `pytorch-lightning` library beforehand.
+- A custom copy task & music dataset has been implemented under `datasets\dataloader.py`.
+Modify as needed.
+- A config yaml file must be placed under `config`.
+See provided yaml files for basic framework.

 ### Running the code

 - `python3 trainer.py -c \path\to\config\yaml -n [name of run] -b [batch size] -f [fast dev run] -v [version number]`
 - The `-f` flag is used for debugging; only one batch of training, validation, and testing will be calculated.
 - The `-v` flag is used for resuming from checkpoints; leave empty for new version.
 - A toy copy task of length 32, vocab 128 converges around ~6k steps using a batch size of 1024, learning rate of 1e-3 and Adam.
-The checkpoint is located under `checkpoints/`.
+The checkpoint is located under `checkpoints\`.

 ![Validation accuracy](assets/Validation_accuracy_tensorboard.png)